Charles Warrell: I-Spy books

 Warrell was initially rejected by eight different publishers, so resorted to publishing the books himself, using his acquaintance with a book-buyer at his local branch of Woolworths to secure that store as a distribution outlet.
 The books were initially entitled Learning from Life, but Warrell changed the name on the advice of his wife Marian.
 Each book in the I-Spy series covered a different subject, such as I-SPY Cars, I-SPY on the Pavement, I-SPY Churches, I-SPY on a Train Journey, and so on.
 As children spotted the objects listed, they recorded the event in the book, and gained points, varying according to how unusual the sight.
 Once the book was complete, it could be sent to Warrell (known as Big Chief I-SPY) at "Wigwam-by-the-Water, EC4", for a feather and entry to the order of merit.
 The children participating in the game were known as The I-SPY Tribe.

 A success on publication, the books were soon picked up to be published in the Daily Mail and then the News Chronicle, where completed entries were mentioned by name in Warrell's column.
 By 1953 the I-SPY Tribe had half a million members.
 The I-SPY Tribe was also an activity club, with events held for members, known as "pow-wows" and attended by thousands of children, featuring Warrell in a giant Indian head-dress, and one event in London consisting of 8,000 children taking part in sight-seeing tours on 80 hired double-decker buses.
 By the time Warrell retired in 1956, 18 million copies had been sold.
 The books continued their popularity, switching between several different publishers over the years, before being taken on by current publisher Michelin Travel Publications in 1991.
-The original series of books remained in print until the mid-80s, and eventually sold 25 million copies worldwide.
+The original series of books remained in print until the mid-1980s, and eventually sold 25 million copies worldwide.

 After retirement Warrell and his wife settled in Budleigh Salterton, Devon.
 As old as 93, he was still writing articles for publication in national magazines, and at 104 years old he was reportedly still phoning friends to discuss developments in education.
-Charles Warrell died in a nursing home in Matlock, Derbyshire in 1995, known to the nursing home staff as Big Chief.
+In 1995, aged 106, Warrell died in a nursing home in Matlock, Derbyshire, where he was known to the staff as Big Chief.
 He was survived by two daughters from his first marriage, to Elizabeth Gill.